lgtm-migrator/jrc-editor/doc/user_guide.md

 When you want your program to 'speak' French, for example, the only thing you need to do is adding corresponding properties file.
 This procedure does not require any interaction with the software creator.

-## <a id="install" href="#install">Installing the Zaval Java Resource Editor</a>
+## <a id="install" href="#install">Installing the Java Resource Editor</a>

 We did our best to make the installation procedure of the product easy, so just follow the instructions.

 ## <a id="requirements" href="#requirements">Requirements</a>

-To use the Zaval JRC Editor you need a JDK/JRE installed on your computer.
+To use the JRC Editor you need a JDK/JRE installed on your computer.
 OpenJDK Verison 1.8 (8) and OpenJDK 11 were used during development.

 ## <a id="procedure" href="#procedure">Installation procedure</a>